-Just when you thought you saw all there is to see at the Roman Forum in Rome, from March 2016 to September 11, 2016 you have the unique opportunity to visit one of the earliest surviving ancient Byzantine churches in Rome that is only open to the public for a limited time and it should not be missed!
-If you visiting Rome during this time, add Santa Maria Antiqua church to your Must See list.
+Just when you thought you saw all there is to see at the Roman Forum in Rome, from March 2016 to September 11, 2016 visitors had the unique opportunity to visit one of the earliest surviving ancient Byzantine churches in Rome that is only open to the public for a limited time and not be missed!

 The church itself was converted from an Ancient 1st Century Roman structure built by Emperor Domitian that served as a zig zagged imperial ramp connecting the hilltop palaces on Palatine with the Roman Forum below.
-You too can access a portion of this ramp from within the church through a high ceiling passageway that leads you upward to the outdoor ramp and to a terrace for a gorgeous view of the Roman Forum.
+A portion of this ramp was accessible from within the church through a high ceiling passageway that leads you upward to the outdoor ramp and to a terrace for a gorgeous view of the Roman Forum.

 Eventually this Roman structure was transformed into a guard chamber that protected this monumental access to the Palatine Hill.
 Brick pillars were erected to support a roof covering the once open atrium, and its opposing walls were adorned with Christian theme murals.